Finalizing Remedial Projects: Easements, Certificates of Completion, and Templates

 Environmental Easements and Deed Restrictions

-In place of an Environmental Easement, a Deed Restriction may be the required institutional control for:
+In place of an Environmental Easement, a Deed Restriction may in some cases be the required institutional control for:

 sites in the Voluntary Cleanup Program (VCP);